-You choose a programme area that has this sort of job.
+You choose a pathway area that has this sort of job.

-You will have an assessment in the programme area you have chosen.
+You will have an assessment in the pathway area you have chosen.

-This will help the teachers plan for your needs.
+This will help staff plan for your needs.

-The Programme Managers will make a timetable of what you are doing.
+The Pathway Leader will make a timetable of what you are doing.

-Your personal tutor and teachers will explain anything you do not understand.
+Your Personal Tutor will talk to you about your progress.
+Your personal tutor and support staff will explain anything you do not understand.

 Coming to Derwen College is about learning to be independent.
 So you can do more things for yourself.